Tag: QLD smoke alarm

 Conclusion

 The surge in lithium-ion battery fires in Australia calls for a collective effort from manufacturers, regulators, and users to address this growing concern.
 While the benefits of lithium-ion batteries are undeniable, the risks associated with their usage demand immediate attention.
-By enhancing safety regulations, improving manufacturing standards, educating and promoting responsible usage and re-charging practices, we can embrace the lithium ion-battery revolution in QLD while ensuring a safer and more sustainable future for all.
-Please ensure ZEN photoelectric interconnected smoke alarms are installed in your home for early detection of a lithium-ion battery fire.
-For more information on lithium-ion battery safety refer to the QLD Fire and Emergency Services or other state fire department.
+By enhancing safety regulations, improving manufacturing standards, educating and promoting responsible usage and recharging practices, we can embrace the lithium-ion battery revolution in QLD while ensuring a safer and more sustainable future for all.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today.
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!